Zilliqa/delegated_staking/README.md

 ```
 with the private key of an account that holds some LST.

-The output will look like this:
+The output will look like this for liquid staking:
 ```
   Running version: 2
   Current stake: 10000000000000000000000000 wei